Adam Alis: Bhayangkara

-Return to Arema F.C.
+Return to Arema

 On April 5 April 2022, Adam decided to sign a contract with his former club since 2017, Arema.
 He also brought Arema back to win the Indonesia President's Cup for the third time, for Adam, he has felt the title with Arema twice, after the last time happened in 2017.
 He made his league debut in a 0–3 lost against Borneo Samarinda on 24 July as a substitute in the 46th minute.
 Until the first round ended, he appeared in 18 matches, 2 assists and no goals, Adam became the fourth player to leave Arema for the second round.
 Previous, Hasyim Kipuw decided to Madura United, Irsyad Maulana and Hanis Sagara Putra to Persita Tangerang.

 Borneo Samarinda

 On 26 January 2023, he signed two-year contract with Liga 1 club Borneo Samarinda.
 Adam made his club debut four days later, coming on as a substitutes, scored his first league goal in 48th minute second half in a 2–0 win against Persik Kediri, the latter result saw Borneo Samarinda move to 4th position in the league table.
 On 16 February, Adam scored in a 3–1 home win against Persikabo 1973 at Segiri Stadium.
 On 3 March, Adam scored the winning goal in a 0–1 away win over Madura United.
 He added his fourth goals of the season on 12 March with one goal against PSIS Semarang in a 6–1 home win.
 On 9 April, Adam scored the opening goal in a 4–2 home win over RANS Nusantara.